jane/react-whirligig/README.md

 _default: false_

-A boolean flag that determines whether the track should wrap to the beginning/end when sliding beyond the slide index bounds.
+A boolean flag that determines whether the whirligig should wrap to the beginning/end when sliding beyond the slide index bounds.

 ### gutter:_string_